bitnami/containers/bitnami/grafana-pyroscope/README.md

-# Bitnami package for Grafana Pyroscope
+# Bitnami Secure Image for Grafana Pyroscope

 ## What is Grafana Pyroscope?